Safety is our first priority in extreme winter weather

 The safety of all our students is the first priority when determining if schools should stay open in extreme winter weather.

 The decision to close school is a serious one, and it affects many working families who would have to take a day off of work or find day care on short notice.
 Some families do not have these options and their children may be left home alone.
 Often, children are more at risk when we close school.
-As the largest school district in Minnesota, with more than 240,000 residents and approximately 38,000 students, many families and businesses are affected when Anoka-Hennepin closes its schools.
+Serving an expansive area with more than 240,000 residents and nearly 38,000 students in two counties, many families and businesses are impacted when Anoka-Hennepin closes its schools.

 - District and school websites.

 - District and school social media pages (Facebook and Twitter).

 - District and school e-newsletters (e.g. Backpack Online).

 - Push notification from the Anoka-Hennepin mobile app (Apple and Android).